 These sugar cubes keep great in an air tight jar or bag for up to 1 month in your pantry or fridge.

 The only tool you'll need to make this recipe is a mold of some kind.
-I used my ice cube trays because they have that perfect cube shape, but feel free to use silicone molds or whatever you have available to you.

 How to Use Sugar Cubes

 If you're making this recipe, I'm assuming you already have a use in mind for your cubes.
 That said, you'll likely end up with leftovers.

 Here are some ideas for how to use your leftover sugar cubes: